arkency/posts/posts/2017-10-23-application-service-ruby-rails-ddd.md

 * one transaction per one object
   * balanced performance and lock time
   * guaranteed a whole record processed or skipped (in case of crash in the middle of the process)
-* one transaction per whole batch
+* one transaction per the whole batch
   * very long lock on many objects which might affect many other operations occurring at the same time
   * guaranteed all or none records processed

-Here is an example on how the balanced _one transaction per one object_ approach can be implemented.
+Here is an example of how the balanced _one transaction per one object_ approach can be implemented.

 ```ruby
 class OrdersService